Fujifilm X70 vs Olympus E-P5

 It is notable that the X70 has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the X70 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The X70 was replaced by the Fujifilm XF10, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the X70 was followed by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is the Fujifilm X70 better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.